-Section 9.E: The Sunshine Law: To ensure that parents/guardians will have ready access to the governance of the School, meetings of the Governing Board will be open to the public in accordance with Section 286.011, Florida Statutes, unless confidentiality is required or authorized by law.
+Section 9.E: The Sunshine Law: To ensure that parents/guardians will have ready access to the governance of the School, meetings of the Governing Board will be open to the public in accordance with Section 286.011, Florida Statutes, unless confidentiality is required by law.
 The Governing Board will provide reasonable public notice of the date, time, and place of its meetings and will maintain at the School's site detailed minutes of its meetings, which shall be regularly scheduled.
 Such meetings will be open to the public, and the minutes shall be available for public review.
 The School's Governing Board will publish a calendar on its website that contains a schedule of all Governing Board meetings for the school year, including the date and time of the meetings and the locations.
 The School agrees to hold meetings of its Governing Board within Broward County, Florida at least once a semester during the school year.
-The School shall provide the parents in writing, the process for placing an item on the agenda for the meetings of the School's Governing Board.
 A signed copy of the minutes will be on file at the School's site for review and a copy will be forwarded to the Sponsor.

 Section 9.F: Reasonable Notice to Sponsor of Governing Board Meetings: The Governing Board will provide the Sponsor with reasonable notice of the date, time, and place of its meetings.
 The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings of its Governing Board, to the extent practical.
-The School will provide the Sponsor with minutes of each meeting of the Schools Governing Board within ten (10) days of each such meeting.
+The School will provide the Sponsor with draft minutes of each meeting of the School's Governing Board within ten (10) calendar days of each such meeting.

 Section 9.G: Identification of Governing Board Members: The selection of the School's Governing Board Members and officers shall be as set forth in the School's approved Application (Appendix 1) or in School's by-laws if such are adopted subsequent to the submission of Appendix 1.
-The School's Governing Board will include local representatives, which may include parents/guardians and professionals qualified to support the educational and moral development of the School's students.
-No employee of the School, employee of one of the School's ESP companies may serve as a Member of the School's Governing Board.
-The Governing Board cannot delegate its responsibility to the Sponsor to any other agency, education services provider ("ESP") company or other contracted service provider.
+No employee of the School, employee of one of the School's Education Services Provider (ESP) companies, or family member of an employee of one of the School's ESP companies may serve as a Member of the School's Governing Board.
+The Governing Board cannot delegate its responsibility to the Sponsor to any other agency, ESP company or other contracted service provider.
 The School shall provide the parents in writing the names of the members of the School's Governing Board and a means by which they may be contacted.

 Section 9.H: Changes in Governing Board: The names of the Governing Board Members and the School's Chief Administrator/Principal must be held current at all times and the Sponsor shall be notified immediately of any changes.
+The procedures for the replacement of Governing Board Members shall be set forth in the Governing Board's By-Laws.